Hamid Bou Hamdan

-Hamid BouHamdan (born 13 March 1989 in Dezful) is an Iranian footballer who plays for Foolad.
+Hamid BouHamdan (born 13 March 1989) is an Iranian footballer who plays for Esteghlal Khuzestan.

 Club career

 Naft Tehran

 Hamid moved to Naft Tehran in 2013 and played for the club in Iran Pro League.
 Hamid started his debut in a 0–1 victory over Fajr Sepasi in a league match.

 Naft Masjed Soleyman

 Hamid came back to Naft Masjed Soleyman for one year on a loan deal on 5 January 2014.
 He is used as a starting 11 after his great performance.